khongsomeo/GPA-OOP/readme.md

   ```
   make lint
   ```
-- If there are any linting errors, run format.sh.example to format it.
+- If there are any linting errors, run `make format` to format it.
   ```
   make format
   ```